jeffrey82221/gluonts_fund_price_forecast/README.md

 This project aims to predict the future price of mutual fund via GluonTS package.

 # TODO:
+- [ ] Refactor the folder structure:
+	- [X] Understand the purpose of each file
+	- [X] Move Similar files to the same folder
+		- [X] backtest folder contains all backtesting codes
+		- [-] util folder contains files or tools that is used by many other codes
+		- [X] reference folder contains the notebooks and experiments
+    - [ ] XXX: Small Refactoring:
+        - [ ] Move fund_price_loader import out of backtest/ and import it in run_backtest.py and pass it to __init__ of backtest/ from there.
+        - [ ] Move NAV_DIR to config.py
+        - [ ] Change billiard Pool to Ray ActorPool (more stable and useful!)
+    - [ ] FIXME: Extension Enhancement:
+        - Allow time-dependent factors in backtest/ to be generalized (Because the frequency of tick may increase if binance api is adopted).
 - [X] Price Prediction of Single Fund
     - [X] Load fund price csv file into Gluonts time series object.
     - [X] Process the time series so that the missing prices of holiday can be interpolate.